 Parent Challenges

 Parents have reported experiencing a variety of challenges managing daily intervention requirements for children with hearing loss.
 This includes challenges with hearing aid use, such as recognizing the benefits of wearing hearing aids (Sjoblad et al, 2001), accepting the need for hearing aids, and difficulty managing hearing aid care (Walker et al, 2013; Muñoz et al., 2013; Muñoz et al, in press).
 A recent study (Muñoz et al, manuscript submitted for publication) that focused on challenges with hearing aid management for parents of early-identified children with bilateral hearing loss (N=55) found that only 35% of parents reported hearing aid use during all waking hours and 31% reported use of less than five hours per day.
-Forty-seven percent felt they did not have enough time to talk about how they were feeling with their child’s audiologist, and 22% reported symptoms of depression.
+Forty-seven percent felt they did not have enough time to talk about emotional issues with their child’s audiologist, and 22% reported symptoms of depression.
 Because effective daily hearing aid management and consistent access to appropriately amplified speech provides a foundation for speech and language development, providers have a role in supporting parents with ongoing help in addressing challenges they are experiencing with daily management.

 Not only have parents reported challenges managing hearing aids, but also researchers have found from hearing aid data logging measurements that young children are not wearing their hearing aids consistently.
 For example, Jones (2013) found that typical hearing aid use for children younger than four years of age (N=2126) was approximately 4.5 hours per day, and Muñoz et al (in press) found a wide variability of use for children younger than five years of age (N=29).
 Walker et al (2013) found trends in hours of hearing aid use with increased use based on age (older children used their hearing aids more), degree of hearing loss (children with poorer hearing thresholds used hearing aids more), and maternal education (children of mothers with a college degree used their hearing aids more).
 Walker also found that parent report of hearing aid use over-estimated objective measures of use from hearing aid data logging.
 This is concerning, because many children are not fully benefitting from having their hearing loss identified early if it does not result in consistent access to auditory information during all waking hours (approximately 10-12 hours per day).